tango-controls/rfc/9/README.md

 ### Goals

-Data Types aims to standardise a way how different kind of information is entered, displayed and processed within a Tango Controls systems irrespectively to its encoding in a transport protocol or computers' CPU architecture.
+Data Types specification aims to standardise a way how different kind of information is entered, displayed and processed within a Tango Controls system irrespectively to its encoding in a transport protocol or computers' CPU architecture.
-It also allows to distinguish different kind of numeric data, string data, enumerations or multi-values data.
+It also allows to distinguish different kinds of numeric data, string data, enumerations or multi-values data.

 ### Use Cases